daidahao/Database-Principles-Notes/midterm.md

 ### 3. Main Filter

-THE condition that defines the most precisely the subset of rows we want to retrieve.
+Use a main filter that defines the most precisely the subset of rows we want to retrieve.

 ### 4. Core Joins

-Core joins are either the ones that contribute to filtering (not in that case) or that returns informatioon that you should return and that shall be here.
+Core joins are either the ones that contribute to filtering (not in that case) or that returns information that you should return and that shall be here.

 ### 5. Polish